mammothbane/antrelay/arch.md

 #### Time: `MissionEpoch`
 Our message format specifies that timestamps will be 4 bytes and expressed in milliseconds.
 This gives us just shy of 50 days of resolution before we wrap.
-As such, we chose to picking a canonical reference instant for the mission, ideally set just prior to a firm launch date.
+As such, we chose to pick a canonical reference instant for the mission, ideally set just prior to a firm launch date.
 E.g., if we know that the launch is on 1/1/2023, we would set the epoch to midnight UTC on 12/31/2022.